xuedong/paper-reading/Bandit Theory.md

 * **`UCB-V`** **`UCB-F`** [Algorithms for Infinitely Many-Armed Bandits](https://papers.nips.cc/paper/3452-algorithms-for-infinitely-many-armed-bandits.pdf), Y. Wang et al., 2008.
 * **`HOO`** [X-armed Bandits](https://arxiv.org/abs/1001.4475), S. Bubeck et al., 2010. ([video](https://www.youtube.com/watch?v=G1abqjqffRE))
+	- HOO is a hierarchical tree-based algorithm designed for stochastic settings, and it requires the knowledge of the (global) weakly Lipschitzness.
-	- HOO provides a guarantee on cumulative regret.
+	- HOO provides an expected bound on cumulative regret O(log(n)^(1/(d+2))n^((1+d)/(2+d))).
 But it is easy to bound simple regret by cumulative regret.
 At each time step, we only need to recommend an arm according to the distribution of previous plays.
 * [Lipschitz Bandits without the Lipschitz Constant](https://arxiv.org/abs/1105.5041), S. Bubeck et al., 2011.
+* **`DOO`** **`SOO`** [Optimistic Optimization of a Deterministic Function without the Knowledge of its Smoothness](https://papers.nips.cc/paper/4304-optimistic-optimization-of-a-deterministic-function-without-the-knowledge-of-its-smoothness.pdf), R. Munos, 2011.
+	- DOO and SOO are two hierarchical tree-based algorithms.
+	- DOO is designed for deterministic settings, and requires the knowledge of the local smoothness.
+	- SOO is designed for deterministic settings as well, but does not require the knowledge of the local smoothness.
 * **`StoSOO`** [Stochastic Simultaneous Optimistic Optimization](https://hal.inria.fr/hal-00789606), M. Valko et al., 2013.
-	- StoSOO provides a guarantee on simple regret.
+	- StoSOO is an extension of SOO to the stochastic setting that provides a guarantee on simple regret, and it does not require the knowledge of the local smoothness.
 * **`HCT`** [Online Stochastic Optimization under Correlated Bandit Feedback](https://arxiv.org/abs/1402.0562), M. Gheshlaghi-Azar et al., 2014.
-	- HCT provides a guarantee on cumulative regret.
+	- HCT provides an high probability bound on cumulative regret of order c.
 * **`SiRI`** [Simple Regret for Infinitely Many Armed Bandits](https://arxiv.org/abs/1505.04627), M. Valko and A. Carpentier, 2015. ([talk](http://researchers.lille.inria.fr/~valko/hp/publications/carpentier2015simple.talk.pdf))
 	- SiRI is an algorithm that provides minimax optimal rate up to at most some log(n) factor (depending on a parameter beta) on the simple regret for a infinitely many-armed bandit problem.
 	- It assumes a reservoir distribution on means of the arms.